 The vision of the governing body of Mere School is that the school is:

-a place where pupils are safe and they feel safe – emotionally, intellectually and physically.
+- a place where pupils are safe and they feel safe and where they are respected – emotionally, intellectually and physically.